Crypto News

 The Treasury Position: Too Big to Ignore

-If you're using a USDT-backed crypto card, here's what Tether's strengthened position means:
+If you are using a USDT-backed crypto card, here is what Tether's strengthened position means in practice.

 Short-Term (2026)

 Increased stability during volatility: With $6.3B excess reserves and diversified holdings (Treasuries, gold, Bitcoin), USDT is less likely to depeg during market crashes.
-This means your crypto card spending power remains stable even when Bitcoin drops 20% in a day.
+Your crypto card spending power remains stable even when Bitcoin drops 20% in a day.

 Regulatory confidence: The launch of USAT (regulated U.S. stablecoin) shows Tether is proactively addressing U.S. regulatory concerns.
 This reduces the risk of sudden regulatory action that could freeze USDT operations.